 Pilates is a sort of medical gymnastics which is also meant to develop and strengthen the body-mind connection.
-Practitioners learn to re-condition deeper layers of muscles whom have become latent due to their lack of exercise.
+Practitioners learn to re-condition deeper layers of muscles which have become latent due to their lack of exercise.
 Doing Pilates requires mental focus; one must concentrate on a specific movement as well as on a particular muscle.
-A Pilates workout, contrary to other exercices, requires both the concentric and the eccentric motion of muscles therefore enhances control.
-This increases the strength of the muscles around the joints, for example, which in turn decreases injuries and helps repair them as well.
-In Pilates there are many different accessories with strange names like spine corrector and the Wunda chair which sound kind of creepy but are actually designed to enhance the Pilates experience.
+A Pilates workout, contrary to other exercises, requires both the concentric and the eccentric motion of muscles, therefore, enhances control.
+This kind of training increases the strength of the muscles around the joints, for example, which in turn decreases injuries and helps repair them as well.
+In Pilates, there are many different accessories with strange names like spine corrector and the Wunda chair which sound creepy but are designed to enhance the Pilates experience.

 Tremblay chose the Stott Pilates method because of its respect by health professionals throughout the world.
-The Stott approach is basically a contemporary version of Joseph Pilate’s concept and is the result of the extensive scientific knowledge we now possess about the functions of the human body.
-Stott Pilates consists of 500 systematic mat and equipment-based exercices which degrees of difficulty ranges from beginner to advanced, as well as being addressed to special populations such as pre-post natal, dance, post-rehabilitation etc. Each Stott Pilates instructor has to be certified in the basics of its practice and, in order to keep their certification are required to attend workshops every year.
+The Stott approach is a contemporary version of Joseph Pilate’s concept and is the result of the extensive scientific knowledge we now possess about the functions of the human body.
+Stott Pilates consists of 500 systematic mat and equipment-based exercises which degrees of difficulty ranges from beginner to advanced, as well as being addressed to special populations such as pre-post natal, dance, post-rehabilitation, etc. Each Stott Pilates instructor has to be certified in the basics of its practice and, to keep their certification are required to attend workshops every year.

-Stott Pilates studios offer a range of different classes from Reformer Essentials to Intermediate and Advanced, to Cardio-Jump (which is done in faster sequences as to raise the heartbeat) and also cater to special needs by offering private or semi-private sessions.
-If you are interested in trying Stott Pilates I would urge you to read the biographies of the team of certified instructors which usually appears on the studio’s website as to see which instructor might best suit your needs.
-Of course I really enjoy the team at Synergie Pilates that’s why I joined and I am just loving it!
-After a few months my back is much better.
+Stott Pilates studios offer a range of different classes from Reformer Essentials to Intermediate and Advanced, to Cardio-Jump (which is done in faster sequences as to raise the heartbeat) and also cater to individual needs by offering private or semi-private sessions.
+If you are interested in trying Stott Pilates, I will urge you to read the biographies of the team of certified instructors which usually appears on the studio’s website as to see which instructor might best suit your needs.
+Of course, I enjoy the team at Synergie Pilates that’s why I joined, and I just love it!
+After a few months, my back is much better.
 I have not taken any pain medication or visited the E.R. for my back since which is quite an achievement!
-Although Pilates was never meant to be a therapy it is what worked for me and I hope you give it a try – wether it is to tone your muscles or heal an injury – it is truly a fun way to exercice.
+Although Pilates was never meant to be a therapy it is what worked for me, and I hope you give it a try – whether it is to tone your muscles or heal an injury – it is a fun way to exercise.

 There are many Stott Pilates studios in most cities so you will surely have your pick.
 Synergie Pilates is located at 7, Place du Commerce studio 202 in Nun’s Island, Montreal.
 Tel: 514.761.4001